TLevesque/import-2-require/README.md

 You can select multiple lines to modify several import lines at a time.<br />
 But doesn't support multi-cursors.

+Convert "export" and "export default" from current file by pressing ctrl+alt+p without selecting anything.
+Press twice if you have export and export default in the same file.

 ### Support those kinds of imports: